 What you see of a TPMS valve looks very similar to a normal Schrader valve.
-As a result, WiCaps can screw straight on.
-With the low-cost of WiCaps, we are increasing see customers fitting them to TPMS-equipped vehicles so they get readings of actual pressure readings.
+As a result, WiCaps can screw straight on to a TPMS valve stem.

 Q. Can your products cause tyre imbalance?

 A. This is a a somewhat difficult question to answer.
-A WiCap weighs 10g plus 2.5g for its optional lock nut.
-We've only experienced slight front-wheel vibration issues at higher than the legal limit with some cars.
+A WiCap weighs 9 grams.
+We've only experienced slight front-wheel vibration issues when track-testing higher than the legal limit with some cars.
 Personally, I would take the fitting of WiCaps as an opportunity to have your vehicle or trailer tyres professionally checked and balanced.
 To be clear, don't waste money on having our products professionally fitted – it's a quick and easy DIY job.